FlexItem is used within Flex to lay out other components in your app.

 Align Self #

-Flex's alignItems
+Flex's alignItems prop

 will align its items along the cross axis.
-The alignSelf
+The alignSelf prop allows an

 override of that value for specific items.